Holy Mackerel...It's a Fresh Fish Market

 with one house to offer a variety of seafood each week to her customers.
 “I have

 a fair idea of what I will be ordering and the prices before I go.”
-In addition to

-you have a “do it yourself” clam bake.
+and you have a “do it yourself” clam bake.
 For scallop lovers, Holy Mackerel’s

 scallops are exquisitely tender and sweet.